votinginfoproject/vip-specification/STYLEGUIDE.md

    then complex types.

 3. Within each of the groups in (2) above, order them alphabetically by name.
+   When alphabetizing, view the names as words separated by spaces.
+   For example, "VoteVariation" should come before "VoterServiceType" since "vote variation" comes before "voter service type" when the names are viewed as words.

 ## CSV Styles